-Small finds come in all shapes and sizes, from the huge chunk of Amphora found in Trench 1 to the exquisite piece of gold recovered from Trench 3 earlier this week, but the one thing they all have in common is that in one way or another they are unique.
+Small finds come in all shapes and sizes, from the huge chunk of Amphora found in Trench 1 to the exquisite pieces of gold recovered from Trench 3, but the one thing they all have in common is that in one way or another they are unique.
 Each small find is recorded individually (that is unless we are lucky enough to find another horse harness or styca hoard!), and their exact location is found to build up an exact picture of these finds within the trenches.
 Small finds individually contribute to our knowledge of the site, whether it be datable pottery fragments, or prestigious decorative objects, they help build up our knowledge of the history of Bamburgh Castle and the people who lived here.